 - Work on a vocabulary list for each probable topic.
 For example, to be able to talk about your pet, the list should look like this: Pets, canine, dog, cat, tricks, breed, lineage, origin, diet, emotional bond etc.

-You will realize after day 7 the areas that you lack in.
-Whether it is on building a decent vocabulary or your writing skills.
+Work on specific skills- you will realize after day 7 the areas that you lack in.
+Whether it is building a decent vocabulary or your writing skills.
 You could also spend this day taking professional help and asking an expert to review your progress and suggest quick ways to improve.
-Dedicate this day to uplifting your weaker points and fine-tuning your strategy for the IELTS.
+Dedicate this day to uplifting your weaker points and fine-tuning your strategy for the IELTS general training.

-Once you work out a strategy for taking the exams, it is best to test it.
-Use this day to take as many full-length tests as possible and working on identifying the sections that you have made progress in.
+Take multiple tests- Once you work out a strategy for taking the exams, it is best to test it.
+Use this day to take as many full-length tests as possible and work on identifying the sections that you have made progress in.
 This step is very important to build confidence and to enter the correct mind space before entering the exam hall.

 This day should include making sure you are fully aware of where you stand, having a fully developed exam strategy.
 This will give you the confidence to walk into the exam hall fully loaded.